Skip to main content

 A "resource" represents something that you can pull data from in your database.
 Most commonly this is a table, but it also includes views, materialized views and functions.
 You can even build resources for custom SQL expressions should you wish.

-PostGraphile automatically build resources for you based on all your tables, views, materialized views and functions.
+PostGraphile automatically builds resources for you based on all your tables, views, materialized views and functions.

 There are two main classes of resources.
 "Table-like" resources don't accept any parameters, you can get resources from them directly using resource.find(spec) or resource.get(spec).
 "Function-like" resources require a list of parameters (even an empty list), and for these you would use resource.execute(args).